hazelement/docker_project_template/readme.md

 # Docker project template

-This git repo is a template to bootstrap start a docker image oriented project.
+This git repo is a template to bootstrap starting a docker image oriented project.
 It contains the necessary files that docker project requires.

 ## `.env`
 This file defines environment variables that are used when start containers using `docker-compose`.